sandramsc/BargoDrip/README.md

 4. **Performance Optimization:** Optimizing the performance of the CLI tool, especially when fetching and processing large datasets, posed challenges in terms of response times and resource utilization.
 Implementing efficient algorithms, asynchronous processing, and caching strategies helped address these performance concerns.

-5. **Deployment and Packaging:** Setting up deployment pipelines and packaging the CLI tool for distribution across different platforms (Windows, macOS, Linux) posed challenges in ensuring compatibility and seamless installation experiences.
-Overcoming this challenge required knowledge of packaging tools and scripting languages.
+5. **Deployment and Packaging:** Setting up deployment pipelines and packaging the CLI tool for distribution for Linux.
+Overcoming this challenge required knowledge of packaging tools and scripting.

 ## Lessons Learned